Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

 \subsection{Qualitative Findings}

-Our inductive analysis identified 5 themes through our combining and distilling of 26 codes that together provide a nuanced understanding of user perspectives on enhancing fairness in flagging mechanisms.
-Table \ref{table:Qual_results} summarizes the main themes we derived from this analysis along with the frequency of each theme.
+Our inductive analysis surfaced five themes through our combining and distilling of codes that together provide a nuanced understanding of user perspectives on enhancing fairness in flagging mechanisms, thus addressing RQ 4.
+Table \ref{table:Qual_results} summarizes these themes and their frequency.